Pipe-Runner/ar-table-top-card-game-prototype/README.md

-# 🃏 AR Trading Card Game Prototype
+# 🃏 AR Table Top Card Game Prototype
 This is an experimental project that has been created to test the viability of AR based trading card games for cyber security education.
 The target audience are students between the age of 10-14.
 The project uses [Metaspark Studio](https://sparkar.facebook.com/ar-studio/) for creating the AR application.

 ## Results